 -Good character creation

--Large penalties to criminal style players (the ones who enjoy open pvp the most)
+-Large penalties to criminal style players (con if you enjoy this style of gameplay)

 Partial Open PVP